-How should the US compete under the restraint of using armed force as a last resort against Iran, an authoritarian pseudo-democratic theocracy that routinely wages complex warfare in ways the US eschews?
+How should the US compete under the restraint of using armed force as a last resort against Iran, a pseudo-democratic theocracy that wages complex warfare in ways the US eschews?

 Notably this pre-cyber age definition (Geneva Conventions of 1949) assumes that armed forces will use violence against each other.
 International humanitarian law informed by the Geneva Conventions makes further distinctions about armed conflict such as having a minimum intensity and requiring the occupation of territory (see opinion papers of the International Committee of the Red Cross).

 Unfortunately these presumptions apply to a smaller proportion of what’s going on in the contemporary security environment today.
 Great power competition indeed includes big kinetic wars, but it also involves complex effects that determine relative victory and defeat, and for how long.

 Democracies tend to declare war under political restraints that value armed force as a last resort for defending national security.
 Interventions and conflicts short of declared war, however, have not been so restrained.
 We still argue about, vote on, and ultimately hold leaders accountable for what constitutes a last resort to the use of armed force.
 Critics of the 2003 US invasion of Iraq maintain that the intervention began a war of convenience, since no weapons of mass destruction were found.
 Others recall the uncertainties of International Atomic Energy Agency inspections and subsequent discovery of non-nuclear weapons of mass destruction.